 Since then, she’s become an A-lister thanks to her role as vampire Rosalie Hale in The Twilight Saga franchise and her current role on Fox’s Sleepy Hollow.
-But it’s not just acting she’s been sinking her teeth into–what really makes Nikki Reed a star, at least in my eyes, is her passion for helping animals and the environment.
+But it’s not just acting she’s been sinking her teeth into.
+What really makes Nikki Reed a star, at least in my eyes, is her passion for helping animals and the environment.

-Since childhood, Nikki has been rescuing animals and today, together with her heart-throb actor husband Ian Somerhalder of the Vampire Diaries, she’s become a prominent voice in the animal rights and environmental movement, especially through her work on her husband’s animal NGO (the Somerhalder Foundation) and in her role as ambassador for the Humane Society of the United States.
+Since childhood, Nikki has been rescuing animals.
+And today, together with her heart-throb actor husband Ian Somerhalder of the Vampire Diaries, she’s become a prominent voice in the animal rights and environmental movement, especially through her work on her husband’s animal NGO (the Somerhalder Foundation) and in her role as ambassador for the Humane Society of the United States.

 Most recently, Nikki has also kept busy by designing a vegan, eco-friendly handbag collection with renowned cruelty-free brand Freedom of Animals.

 Here, in this exclusive Eluxe interview with Nikki Reed, the star talks animal rights, the environment, and sustainable fashion.

 When did you start getting serious about animal rights and environmental issues?